 Recovery.com has connected directly with this treatment provider to validate the information in their profile.

 Many insurance providers have plans that cover addiction treatment and rehabilitation services.
-Silver Ridge is an in-network provider with Blue Cross and Blue Shield.
+Silver Ridge is an in-network provider with Aetna, Blue Cross Blue Shield, and Optum.
 We also accept all major insurances with out-of-network benefits.
-Some out-of-network providers we frequently work with include Aetna, Cigna and Humana.
+Additionally, Silver Ridge works with out-of-network providers like Cigna and Humana, which may result in higher costs, but still provide some level of coverage.
+For veterans, Silver Ridge is a member of the Veterans Affairs Community Care Network (VA-CCN), which allows veterans to access care through VA benefits.
 We encourage you to contact us with any questions you have about insurance coverage.

 Luxury rehab centers offer a unique blend of luxurious amenities and high-quality treatment.
 From private suites to gourmet dining, personal trainers to spa treatments, these facilities provide a high level of comfort and discretion.